92Eli/advent-of-code-starter/README.md

   - For example, for 2022 day 01, run `node 2022/01 -f 2022/input/01.txt`.
   - Alternatively, hardcode the path to file in the `cliInput.load()` call for the file.
 For example, `cliInput.load("2022/input/01.txt")` for 2022 day 01.
   - The output is what you will submit on the Advent of Code page.

-Your final code structure will look like this:
+Your final project structure will look like this:
 ```
 project
 │   template.js